jsuvs/gptswarm/README.md

-tester.assert("Is the Earth flat?", "no") tester.assert("Are tomatoes a fruit?", "yes") tester.assert("Can humans breathe underwater?", "no") tester.assert("What time is it?", None)
+tester.assert("Is the Earth flat?", "no") tester.assert("Are tomatoes a fruit?", "yes") tester.assert("Can humans breathe underwater?", "no") tester.assert("What time is it?", None)   #None is returned indicating a failure to classify, in this case the question is not a yes/no question
 ```

 ### Room And Box Game